ppy/osu-wiki/news/2025/2025-04-04-osu-beatmapping-world-championship-2025.md

 - o!bwc is a team-based beatmapping contest.
 - Each team consists of 4–6 members, with one member being their captain.
-- The captain is responsible for organising and managing their team, as well as communicating with the hosts.
+- The captain is responsible for organising and managing their team, submitting their entries, as well as communicating with the hosts.
 - All team members must share the same country flag.

-### Beatmapping
+### Beatmapping and Submission

 - This contest is for the osu! mode only.
+- Captain is responsible for submission on behalf their team.
-- You must declare the contributions of your team members by providing a list of sections mapper by each individual mapper.
+- The contributions of team members must be declared, for example, a list of sections mapped by each individual mapper.
   - Members that lack sufficient contribution may be ineligible to receive awards, or disqualified from the contest.
-- Your submission must be an `.osz` file exported from the osu! in-game editor.
+- Submission must be an `.osz` file exported from the osu! in-game editor.
-- You must submit at the designated submission site (available once submissions are open).
+- Submission must be at the designated submission site (available once submissions are open).
-- Your submission should comply with the [ranking criteria](/wiki/Ranking_criteria) when applicable.
+- Submission should comply with the [ranking criteria](/wiki/Ranking_criteria) when applicable.
-- Your submission should not contain information that reveals the identity of your team.
+- Submission should not contain information that reveals the identity of your team.
 - Do not upload or share your submission with others beyond your team before the results announcement.
-- You are allowed to use custom hitsounds and custom combo colours.
-However, you are not allowed to add backgrounds, videos, or storyboards.
+- Custom hitsounds and custom combo colours are allowed.
+However, backgrounds, videos, or storyboards are not allowed.
 - Do not modify metadata such as Artist, Title, and Tags in the provided template.

 ## Judging